reliancehie/reports-catalog/README.md

 <https://ecqi.healthit.gov/ecqm/measures/cms124v5>

 ## HEDIS Reports
 HEDIS is a tool used by more than 90 percent of America's health plans to measure performance on important dimensions of care and service.
-Because so many plans collect HEDIS data, and because the measures are so specifically defined, HEDIS makes it possible to compare the performance of health plans on an "apples-to-apples" basis.
+Because so many plans collect HEDIS data, and because the measures are so specifically defined, HEDIS makes it possible to compare the performance of health plans on an apples-to-apples basis.
 Health plans also use HEDIS results themselves to see where they need to focus their improvement efforts.
 See <http://www.ncqa.org/hedis-quality-measurement> for details.

 ### Flu Vaccinations for Adults Ages 18-64